gvnq/Documentation/SoteriaGeneralWhitePaper.md

 ## DESIGN PRINCIPLES

-Soteria positions itself as the concrete foundation for IOCT - stability and robustness trump everything else.
+Soteria positions itself as the concrete foundation for a new generation of cryptocurency - stability and robustness trump everything else.
 Soteria follows battle-tested engineering best practices and guides its development as such - especially when cryptography is involved.
 Therefore as a principle Soteria shall not invent its own cryptography protocols (or at least in its early stages of development and deployment) per se, unless it is absolutely necessary (such as in its implementation of smart contracts).
 Soteria does adopt innovative next generation technologies/protocols - but only reputable ones with sound academic and engineering merits.

 ## CLARIFICATION

 This white paper describes the technology principles and design considerations toward a fully implemented and deployed Soteria software stack.
 It is the intention of the author to include adequate details of the Soteria technology stack - but be informed that the goal of this white paper is aimed at assisting initial comprehension rather than comprehensive coverage of Soteria - its emphasis is on design principles, not theoretic and implementation details.
 Please look forward to our subsequent technical white papers for such details.
 Furthermore, as with any software engineering endeavor, Soteria will also undergo many revisions, iteration cycles and evolution phases to reach utility and maturity.
-That said, please refer to IOCT’s roadmaps for our aggressive development milestone schedule.
+That said, please refer to the roadmaps for our aggressive development milestone schedule.

 &nbsp;